na-na-hi/renget/archive/chrprompt2.md

 Q3: Considering your team has two grass-types on it, do you think you're going to need to be more careful to avoid friendly fire now?
 >We never really had issues with friendly fire before unless Enny was hitting me with his disarming voices.
 Even now, most of my attacks force me to rush in while Vileplume and Bellossom keep their distance and shoot off their powders.
 Q4: Favourite eeveelution?
 Before and after getting isekai'd (if that changed your opinion, and maybe why)?
+>Before, umbreon.
+I liked its design a lot.
+Kind of hate it now because being one ruined my sleep schedule for months.
+I don't really have a favorite now.
+Some of the jolteons in the air continent are cool I guess.
+I know I really hate sylveons, though.

 ###Vileplume
 Q1: How long have you and Bellossom been doing guild work?
 Would you consider yourselves experienced?
 >We weren't really associated with the guild until we decided to sign up as recruits.
 I'm honestly surprised we got in at all considering neither of us were human and the whole guild is... that.
 I wouldn't really say we're experienced, or even that good.
 We just don't give up, partially because Adrian would probably flip out if we did.
 Q2: How has you opinion of Adrian changed?
 Has he gotten easier to work with over time?
 >Absolutely not.
 On any mission we go on, he gets the final say on our plans, no matter what the situation is or how bad the plan is.
 It's gotten us into trouble in the past, hell it was his plan going wrong that got him turned into an eevee.
 At the very least, I understand where he comes from since I've had to take up the role of leader a couple times.
 I don't envy his position at all.
+>On another note, he doesn't really like to hang out with us.
+Bellossom and I try to spend time around the guild or Capim Town, and Enny joins us occasionally, but Adrian never wants to.
+He's really antisocial and I don't know why.
+The only times we can get him out are when we're celebrating after finishing a particularly difficult mission, and when that's done he always returns back to our dorm.

 ###Bellossom
 Q1: Do you have any funny stories about Vileplume from when you were young?